sonderformat-llc/fusionauth-e2e-test-guide/INSTRUCTIONS.md

 # Quickstart Template
 This is a template repo for creating FusionAuth quickstarts.
-If you're creating or modifying a quickstart, follow these guidelines so we can maintain consistency.
+If you're creating or modifying a quickstart or sdk, follow these guidelines so we can maintain consistency.

 ## What is a Quickstart?
 A quickstart is a guide that takes a user through a simple OAuth auth code grant integration with FusionAuth.
 * It's specific to a language and/or framework
 * It uses an off-the-shelf library, SDK, or built-in support for doing the OAuth interactions
 * It has a companion example app that serves both as a working example of the integration and as the source of code snippets for the Quickstart documentation